dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 This repo is an SBT Project with four subprojects:

 1. Single MicroService.
-⋅⋅* No Dependency, Stateless microservice.
+⋅⋅1.
+No Dependency, Stateless microservice.
 2. Akka Cluster Front.
-⋅⋅* Belongs to an akka cluster, with an additional http component.
+⋅⋅1.
+Belongs to an akka cluster, with an additional http component.
+--2.
 Delegates work to Akka Cluster Back Nodes.
 3. Akka Cluster Back.
-⋅⋅* Belongs to an akka cluster, does work for Akka Cluster Front Nodes.
+⋅⋅1.
+Belongs to an akka cluster
+..2.
+Does work for Akka Cluster Front Nodes.
 4. Play Project with dependency.
-⋅⋅* Simple Play app with a dependency on Single Microservice.
+⋅⋅1.
+Simple Play app with a dependency on Single Microservice.

 I've chosen to use subprojects here, it would also make sense to structure your Bundle as a single SBT project.